clarive/cla-ant-plugin/README.md

 Ant plugin will allow you to launch Apache Ant commands from a Clarive instance.

+## What is Apache Ant

+Apache Ant is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.
+The main known usage of Ant is the build of Java applications.

+Ant can also be used effectively to build non Java applications, for instance C or C++ applications.
+More generally, Ant can be used to pilot any type of process which can be described in terms of targets and tasks.

 ## Requirements

 Apache Ant is needed in order for it to work properly .